 1. Bari

-It is the capital city of Puglia and an important gateway and economic centre to the region.
-It is a historic but forward-looking town that can trace its roots back over 2,000 years.
+Bari is the capital of Puglia and an important gateway and economic centre to the region.
+It is a historic but forward-looking town with roots back over 2,000 years.
 If you plan to visit Puglia, you should spend at least two to three days in Bari, strolling around and soaking up its authentic atmosphere.

 Bari is a port city, but besides the working port, there is the old harbour where you will find fishing boats.
 It is an authentic Bari experience to wander amongst the traditional fishing boats, chit-chat with the fishermen, and watch the nets getting repaired.
 The fishermen also land and sell their catches straight off their boats, where you can buy the freshest seafood.

 In addition, the coast of Bari features spectacular seaside towns and gorgeous beaches.
-In fact, it is sometimes regarded as the most beautiful coastline in Italy.
-From rocky to sandy beaches, you will find the perfect beach for you in Bari with dazzling blue waters.
+It is sometimes regarded as the most beautiful coastline in Italy.
+From rocky to sandy beaches, you will find the perfect beach in Bari with dazzling blue waters.

 2. Lecce

-Lecce is located in the Salento peninsula in southern Puglia.
+Lecce is located on the Salento peninsula in southern Puglia.
 It is not surprising that it is nicknamed the “Florence of the South” as it is a charming city.
-It is a historic centre and a significant draw for Puglia’s tourism industry.
+Its historic centre is a significant draw for Puglia’s tourism industry.

-Lecce is known as a Baroque city due to the Baroque architecture and monuments found there.
+Lecce is known as a Baroque city due to its architecture and monuments.
 It boasts numerous churches and squares, including the Basilica of the Saint Cross, St. Mary of Providence, and Addolorata Square.

 3. Taranto

-Located onshore of the Ionian Sea, Taranto is one of the most beautiful cities in Puglia.
-Taranto has a unique rustic appeal due to its rich history.
+Located on the shore of the Ionian Sea, Taranto is one of the most beautiful cities in Puglia.
+Due to its rich history, Taranto has a unique rustic appeal.

 Taranto is a city of a strategic position in the Mediterranean, making it a huge naval port with a great fishing fleet.
 It lies between two large bays: the Mar Grande and the Mar Piccolo.
 Therefore, it is known as the “city of the two seas.”

-It is a charming city surrounded by sparkling water and flecked with olive groves.
-It is also home to some beautiful historic towns, villages, and sites.
+It is a charming city surrounded by sparkling water and olive groves.
+It also has some beautiful historic towns, villages, and sites.

 Taranto is also a perfect place for wandering around and taking in the atmosphere of its streets and alleys.
 Exploring the ancient Old Town (Citta Vecchia) is one of the exciting activities in Taranto.

-Other historic places, such as the 15th-century Aragonese Castle and San Cataldo Basilica, are exciting and calling for a visit.
-The Spartan Museum of Taranto and the MArTA Archaeological Museum also offer various collections of artefacts from the oldest ages.
+Other historic places, such as the 15th-century Aragonese Castle and San Cataldo Basilica, are exciting and worth a visit.
+The Spartan Museum of Taranto and the MArTA Archaeological Museum also offer various collections of artefacts from the earliest ages.

 4. Polignano a Mare